LeRoy Springs Lyon: First World War

 In May 1918, Lyon was promoted once more, this time to major general, and given command of the 31st Infantry Division.
 Lyon arrived in France with the 31st Infantry Division on September 29 and participated in the Meuse–Argonne offensive later that year.
 In November 1918, Lyon was given command of the 90th Infantry Division until December of the same year.

 Inter-war period

-After the First World War, Lyon returned to the United States on 13 May 1919 and reverted to his pre-war rank of colonel in the Field Artillery, commanding the Field Artillery Basic School at Camp Taylor, Kentucky, where he died on 23 February 1920.
+After the First World War, Lyon returned to the United States on 13 May 1919 and was conferred the honorary degree of Doctor of Laws by Richmond College on 17 June 1919.
+He reverted to his pre-war rank of colonel in the Field Artillery, commanding the Field Artillery Basic School at Camp Taylor, Kentucky, where he died on 23 February 1920.

 Personal life and death

-LeRoy Springs Lyon married Harriet Amsden on 1 December 1903.
-He died at Camp Taylor and was buried at the Arlington National Cemetery.
+LeRoy Springs Lyon married Harriette Amsden (1876–1961) on 1 December 1902.
+He died at Camp Taylor and was buried at the Arlington National Cemetery on 26 February 1920.
 He was posthumously awarded the Distinguished Service Medal for his excellent leadership of the 65th Field Artillery Brigade and the 31st Infantry Division.
 The citation for the medal reads:

+His military rank was posthumously raised back to major general in June 1930.